darrell-pittman/wgc-cpp/README.md

 Limits Example:
 ```
-// This example uses an uint32_t Sequence with range 1 t0 5
+// This example uses an uint32_t Sequence with range 1 to 5

 wgc::Sequence<uint32_t>Seq(1, 5);